 In regards to capitalism, class is about the division that exists in society between the common people and those in power.
 We (the people) are often referred to as the working class, in that it is we who produce the goods that the capitalists sell and profit from.
 The capitalists, on the other hand, are often referred to as the ruling class, in that they control the economic, political and social system.
 One of the important ways they do this is through the state, which organizes society in the interests of the ruling class, maintains social control, builds infrastructure such as roads, railways, ports, etc.

-middle-class, who are managers of the capitalist system.
+Another way the ruling class keeps control is through the middle-class, who are managers of the capitalist system.
 They may be factory or office managers, or well-paid professionals (such as doctors, professors, small business owners, union bosses, chief and council, etc.).
 The middle-class not only perform a managerial function for the system, but also work to impose its ideology and to strengthen its social control.

 Class War